 Here are some popular options and what you need to know if you'd like to give them a try.

 Analgesic Creams, Rubs, and Sprays

-Topical painkillers, or analgesics, are sprayed on, rubbed in or applied as patches onto the skin over painful muscles or joints.
-Although are all designed to relieve pain, different products use different ingredients.
-Here are the most common ingredients found in products available without a prescription.
+Topical painkillers, or analgesics, are sprayed on, rubbed in, or applied as patches onto the skin over painful muscles or joints.
+Although all are designed to relieve pain, different products use different ingredients.
+Here are some of the most common.

 - Salicylates.
 These same ingredients that give aspirin its pain-relieving quality are found in some creams.
 When absorbed into the skin, they may help with pain, particularly in joints close to the skin, such as the fingers, knees, and elbows.

 - Prescription NSAIDs.
 Topical forms of nonsteroidal anti-inflammatory drugs have fewer of the typical NSAID side effects, like stomach upset and bleeding.
 Don’t use them if you’re also taking oral NSAIDs.

 - Capsaicin.
 The main ingredient of hot chili peppers, capsaicin is also one of the most effective ingredients for topical pain relief.
 It can be helpful for joint pain and for diabetic nerve pain.
 When first applied, capsaicin creams cause a warm tingling or burning sensation.
 This gets better over time.
 You may need to apply these creams for a few days up to a couple of weeks before you notice relief from pain.